ScottsTots/TraceMe/TraceMe/readme.txt

   7) After done tracing select play (don't select save trace)
   8) Hit back because you are done!

+** Note: Facebook won't work because you have to explicitly be approved by us to log in to the app with facebook.
+You can ask us for permission.
+If you want facebook login to work for all users you have to go through a facebook approval process.

 3. List of Features / User Cases Completed
   - Login / Signup Activities Completed